dialogflow/dialogflow-fulfillment-nodejs/README.md

 + Dialogflow [Classes Reference Doc](https://github.com/dialogflow/dialogflow-fulfillment-nodejs/tree/master/docs).
 + For more info on [Actions on Google NPM module](https://github.com/actions-on-google/actions-on-google-nodejs)

-## Limitations with Fulfillment:
+## Limitations
-+  No verification for platforms-specific incompatible response combinations (i.e. multiple cards are not supported in a single Actions on Google response).
+No verification for platforms-specific incompatible response combinations (i.e. multiple cards are not supported in a single Actions on Google response).

 ## How To Make Contributions
 Please read and follow the steps in the CONTRIBUTING.md.